akthammomani/Customers-Segmentation-Kmeans-Clustering-Tableau/README.md

   * Merge <code>**df_transactions**</code> & <code>**df_offers**</code> on=<code>**offer_id**</code>
   * Make a pivot table, to show a matrix with customer names in the row index and offer numbers as columns headers and fill NANs with zeros.

+## 4. K-Means Clustering (Choosing K)

+Recall that in K-Means Clustering we want to maximize the distance between centroids and minimize the distance between data points and the respective centroid for the cluster they are in.
+True evaluation for unsupervised learning would require labeled data; however, we can use a variety of intuitive metrics to try to pick the number of clusters K. We will introduce two methods: the Elbow method, the Silhouette method and the gap statistic.

+  * Choosing  𝐾 : The Elbow Method:
+    * **Distortion:** It is calculated as the average of the squared distances from the cluster centers of the respective clusters.
+Typically, **the Euclidean distance metric is used.**
+    * **Inertia:** It is the sum of squared distances of samples to their closest cluster center.
+Typically, **inertia_ attribute from kmeans is used.**
+    * Lastly, we look at the sum-of-squares error in each cluster against $K$.
+We compute the distance from each data point to the center of the cluster (centroid) to which the data point was assigned.